Saunas are gaining in popularity for their myriad health benefits, from boosting the immune system to weight loss.

 A steam sauna is constructed of plastic or tile (any material that isn't porous) and heated by way of steam generation.

-As the water boils in the generator, the steam is released in the air, increasing the humidity.
+As the water boils in the generator, the steam is released into the air, increasing the humidity.

 Even though steam saunas run at a much lower temperature, they feel as hot if not hotter than a dry sauna because the humidity keeps your sweat from evaporating.